 History of Friction

-So when did we first discover this amazing force?
-Believe it or not, scientists began identifying and understanding the laws governing friction in the 1400s!
-The cool part about friction is that the interactions are so complex that in order to truly understand the concept many different types of experiments in a variety of situations (different materials, etc) have to happen.
+The cool part about friction is that the interactions are so complex that many experiments in various situations (different materials, etc.) have to happen to understand the concept truly.
 Unlike other forces, friction can’t be derived from equations or laws alone.

 I learned from LiveScience that there are exceptions to the rules of friction:

-“…while two rough surfaces (such as sandpaper) rubbing against each other sometimes have more friction, very smoothly polished materials (such as plates of glass) that have been carefully cleaned of all surface particles may actually stick to each other very strongly.”
+“…while two rough surfaces (such as sandpaper) rubbing against each other sometimes have more friction, very smoothly polished materials (such as plates of glass) that have been carefully cleaned of all surface particles may stick to each other very strongly.”

 How interesting is that???